Reviewed by Kirsty Hewitt

 Thankfully, Weir has included four family trees at the start of the book, which really helps to focus the many similarly named characters in the mind.
 The novel has also been split into four parts - 'Acts of Usurpation', 'Innocent Blood', 'Knots of Secret Might' and 'Greedy Death'.
 This splits it up into manageable sections, all of which lead nicely into one another.
 Weir' real strength lies in the sense of place she has crafted and historical details which she has included: 'Below the latticed windows the River Thames, busy with craft and the shouts of boatmen, glides swiftly past London towards the distant sea.
 There is the usual whiff of fish, mud and rotting stuff in the warm air...'.
 In this fashion, Weir is sure to sweep you back in time.
 Her novel is well written and impeccably researched, and will delight fans of historical fiction the world over.

 Nudge Reviewer Rating:

 Kirsty Hewitt is an English and History graduate who specialises in freelance proofreading and writing book reviews.
-She has been published in 'The Times Literary Supplement' and 'The Self-Publishing Magazine', and has featured several times on the Books Monthly website.
-She is currently working as a proofreader and has worked for Austin & Macauley, Penguin and Oxford University Press.
+She has been published in 'The Times Literary Supplement' and 'The Self-Publishing Magazine', and is currently working as a proofreader for Oxford University Press.
 Kirsty's favourite reading categories are contemporary fiction, classic fiction, travel books, poetry, historical non-fiction, short stories, and volumes of letters and diaries.
 Among her favourite authors are Harper Lee, Tove Jansson, Katherine Mansfield, Kate Atkinson, Sylvia Plath, Stephen Fry and Wilfred Owen.

 More from Kirsty Hewitt